Professor Cullen Lecture Notes

 Let HIGH = RIGHT index of the current partition.

-While LOW < HIGH loop Step1 thru Step3.
+LOW < HIGH ) holds continue to loop Step1 thru Step3.

-Step1: Repeatedly increase the cursor pointer named LOW by +1 until X[LOW] > A.
+Step1: Repeatedly increase the cursor pointer named LOW by +1 until A[ LOW ] > A.

-Step2: Repeatedly decrease the cursor pointer named HIGH by -1 until X[HIGH] < A.
+Step2: Repeatedly decrease the cursor pointer named HIGH by -1 until A[ HIGH ] < A.

-Step3: If LOW < HIGH, interchange contents X[LOW] with X[HIGH].
-Then GO to Step1.
+Step3: If LOW < HIGH, interchange contents A[ LOW] with A[ HIGH ].

-Step4: Else interchange the contents of X[RIGHT] with X[HIGH].
+Step4: Otherwise interchange the contents of A[ RIGHT ] with A[ HIGH ] .

-Done, the pivot "A" has reached its final position.
-Now all elements to the left of the pivot are less than or equal, and elements to the right of the pivot are greater or equal.
+"P" has reached its final position.
+Now all elements to the left of the pivot P are less than or equal the contents of A[P], and elements to the right of pivot P are greater or equal.

 Now recursively sort the new partition to the left of the pivot, and then sort the new partition to the right of the pivot (not including the pivot in either sort).

 The Heap Sort is an implementation of the general selection sort using the input array as a heap representing a descending priority queue.
-The preprocessing phase creates a heap of size N using the siftup operation, and the selecton phase redistributes the elements of the heap in order as it deletes elements from the priority queue using the siftdown operation.
+The pre-processing phase creates a heap of size N using the sift up operation, and the selection phase redistributes the elements of the heap in order as it deletes elements from the priority queue using the sift down operation.
 The Heap Sort has a complexity of O(n log n).
 In the average case, the heapsort is not as efficient as the quicksort.
 The Heap Sort requires twice as much time as Quicksort for random input.

 INSERTION SORTS are similar to Exchange Sorts, but the essence of their algorithms insert into an existing sorted file.